Learning the Cello - Improvisation

 Improvisation is good for so many reasons:

-4. It's a fun way to learn about harmony
+3. It's a creative way to learn about harmony

-5. It makes you begin to understand how to be a composer
+4. It makes you begin to understand how to compose music

 Improvisation doesn't have to be jazz or even jazzy.
 You can start out by just playing one pitch and make up rhythms to fit a particular tempo.But it's fun to use an ostinato when you are first learning to improvise.
-If you have another person or an ensemble, someone (or the group) can pizzicato a repeated rhythm or a repeated series of notes while you try to fit some phrases in.
+If you have another person or an ensemble, someone (or the group) can pizzicato a repeated rhythm or a repeated series of notes while you try to fit some rhythms in and gradually extend the range of pitches.
 Use a limited range of pitches at first.
+At home, you can do this by yourself with just a metronome or with audio recordings of ostinatos.

 It's good to improvise with people who you like.
 You have to feel totally comfortable with them and not inhibited in any way.
 Here are two of my kids improvising with me.

 This exceptionally gifted child, Alma Deutscher, improvises in the style of Mozart/Haydn.
+She has had keyboard training in the 18th century practice of partimento.
 Here she is interviewed (and speaks in Hebrew and English) and is given 3 notes out of a hat to improvise on.
-Check out her youtube channel.
-She is lovely!
+She was one of the first children to be taught in this new but actually 30o year old method!